jallen2034/gpu-tracker-nestJS-API/readme.md

 - **Web Scraping**: Uses Playwright to navigate and extract data from Canada Computers website.
 - **API Endpoints**: RESTful HTTP endpoints for interacting with the service.
 - **Error Handling**: Provides appropriate HTTP status codes and error messages.
-- **Logging**: Comprehensive logging of scraping activities and errors
+- **Logging**: Comprehensive logging of scraping activities and errors.

 ## Customization
 Create a `.env` file to customize the application behavior: